Petrified Wood Oregon

-• Silicified wood - the cellular structure of the wood has been replaced by any form of silica, including opal and agate.
+- Silicified wood: The cellular structure of the wood has been replaced by any form of silica, including opal and agate.

-Petrified Wood
+Formation of Petrified Wood

-Limb Cast
+Limb Casts

 How to Identify Petrified Wood?

-• If the surface of the specimen resembles tree bark.
+- Check if the surface of the specimen resembles tree bark.

 Petrified Wood Color